Dosulepin Viatris (formerly Dosulepin Mylan) (Dosulepin Hydrochloride)

 Seek immediate medical attention if you experience:

-- Signs of frequent infections (fever, chills, sore throat, mouth ulcers)
+- frequent infections (fever, chills, sore throat, mouth ulcers)

 Important Warnings